The GraphQL documentary matters as the story of how product pain on the client side gave rise to an entirely new contract language.

 GraphQL co-author, Facebook

-Explains Facebook's mobile crisis, the failed HTML5 wrapper approach, and early GraphQL rollout in iOS.
+Explains Facebook's mobile product crisis, the failed HTML5 wrapper approach, and the early GraphQL rollout on iOS.

 Lee Byron